Catalina Cuellar-Gempeler, PhD.

 Megan Teigen |

-Megan started her Master’s in Fall 2020.
-She is interested in the chemical interactions of microbial communities and their hosts and is developing a project to better understand how microbes impact prey degradation and nutrient acquisition.
+Megan complete her Master’s in the Fall 2022.
+Her project aimed to better understand how microbes impact prey degradation and nutrient acquisition from the perspective of chemical interactions.
+After finishing her graduate studies, Megan is looking for new adventures in molecular and cell biology.
 In her free time she likes to go for long trail runs and collect pictures of interesting looking plants and fungi from her outdoor adventures.

 |